BradleyCodeU/bradleycodeu.github.io/_wd/html/khanacademypictureperfecttrip.md

 If you don't want to use the pictures that KhanAcademy suggests, you can just copy/paste the URL of any image on the web.

 When you're finished, copy all of the HTML code from KhanAcademy.
-Paste it into Notepad or Codecast.me or any other HTML editor and save it as an HTML file.
+Paste it into Trinket.io or Notepad or any other HTML editor and save it as an HTML file.